AMARO: All Heavy-Atom Transferable Neural Network Potentials of Protein Thermodynamics: Material and methods

 \subsection{Neural network training}

 As demonstrated in prior research, the acquisition of the many-body PMF involves minimizing the mean-squared deviation between a CG candidate force field and atomistic forces appropriately mapped.
 This method, known as variational force matching \cite{izvekov2005multiscale}, establishes a robust approach to effectively learning the PMF, laying the foundation for the exploration of intricate biomolecular interactions\cite{kmiecik2016coarse,noid2008multiscale}.
 At CG resolution the force matching method becomes more complicated since the training data contain less information than their atomistic counterparts: energies are not available, and forces are noisy \cite{durumeric2023machine}.
 To enhance the quality of input data, we employed the \textit{basic force aggregation} method in dataset preparation.
 Coupled with the noh-CG map, this approach significantly improves PMF learning \cite{krämer2023statistically}.
 In essence, the model now learns the force of a \textit{noh-bead} as the sum of the forces acting on its heavy atoms and the constrained (i.e., 'bonded') hydrogen atoms.
 Notably, this model introduces a groundbreaking feature in the CG-NNP field moving from delta-learning to directly learning the forces acting on particles, no prior terms are considered.
-So, the effective energy of the system $\widetilde{U}(\mathbf{R};\theta)$ is represented by the network parameters $\theta$ which are optimized to minimize the mean-squared deviation between predicted and labeled forces via the loss function
+So, the energy function is parametrized by the network parameters $\theta$ which are optimized to minimize the mean-squared deviation between predicted and labeled forces via the loss function

-The predicted forces are computed as the negative gradient of the potential energy $\widetilde{U}$ with respect to the \textit{noh}-bead coordinates $\mathbf{R}$ and the result is averaged over the batch conformations, while $\mathbf{F}$ are the coarse-grained labeled forces.
+where $N_k$ is the number of beads in conformation $k$, and $K$ is the total number of conformations in a batch.
+Predicted forces are obtained as the negative gradient of the potential energy $\widetilde{U}$ with respect to the \textit{noh}-bead coordinates $\mathbf{R}$, and $\mathbf{F}$ represents the labeled coarse-grained forces.